reganface/rgp-occupancy-counter/docs/README.md

 ### Occupancy
 The menu bar at the top of the screen will display the number of customers currently in the gym.
 This number will be highlighted in red if it is at, or above, your set max occupancy (editable in settings).

+### Filter Customers
+The text field at the top of the Check-In list allows you to quickly filter the list of customers.
+Search is the same format as RGP - lastname, firstname - and the list will be updated as you type.

 ## Settings
 Clicking the gear icon at the top right of the menu bar will bring you to the settings page.
 Some settings differ between the Master and Client